away-with-me/Away-With-Me/README.md

 # summer-slow-jam
-A place for slow jam dev and issue tracking can live.
+A place where slow jam dev and issue tracking can live.